slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'At the core of every man is the desire to be free yet ironically men often confine themselves to a cage.'*
 Optimizing happiness on a personal level vs. succumbing to what society says will make you happy.

+> *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'Freedom is not giving a f*ck.' -- Dorian Yates*

 HINT: